-SEL Chicago provides coaching, courses and training to support relationships that build connection.
+SEL Chicago provides coaching, courses and consulting to support relationships that build connection and accountability.

 Kristin combines a career of teaching and serving with her passion for creating mutually respectful environments for families, children, classrooms and schools.

 In her collaboration with teachers, administrations and families, this Sandy Hook, CT native's goal is to help facilitate opportunities for adults and students to become compassionate leaders, with the hope that doing so will help build more peaceful community in Chicago and the world.

 Kristin is a committed educator with over a decade of experience in vocational, adult education, using these democratic tools of connection serving Chicago’s Cortiva Institute as both Education Director (2007-2008) and Adjunct Faculty Member (2006-2017.)
-She used Positive Discipline tools to manage her classroom of up to 54 students, with the majority of her students aged 18-25 recent Chicago Public School graduates.
+She employed the Positive Discipline Approach to lead her classroom of up to 54 students, with the majority of her students aged 18-25 recent Chicago Public School graduates.

 Her training as a massage therapist and yoga teacher provides a foundation and love for anatomy and science of human development.
-Kristin has served on the Positive Discipline Association Board of Directors both as a Director and Consultant since 2016.
+Kristin has served on the Positive Discipline Association Board of Directors both as a Director and Consultant from 2016-18.

 Kristin received her undergraduate training at Mount Holyoke College and Williams College.
-She is pursuing her Masters of Science in Psychology at Indiana Institute of Technology (Indiana Tech) with expected matericulation in 2018.
+A life long learner, she is pursuing her Masters of Science in Psychology at Indiana Institute of Technology (Indiana Tech) with expected matericulation in 2019.